Janamou/android-testing-codelab/01-uiautomator/README.md

 ### Step 3 - Before test

 With UI Automator, we need to get the instance of `UiDevice` first.
-We will do this in our JUnit annotated `@Before` method and we save our device into local variable:
+We will do this in our JUnit annotated `@Before` method and we save our device into local variable `uiDevice`:

 ```java
 @RunWith(AndroidJUnit4.class)